aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/index.en.md

 #### 5. Exec into an `app1-v1` pod to check connectivity again to `app4` service using custom domain at `HTTPS` listener, along with Root CA certificate.

-Because the certificat is now part of the trusted ca store of our container, we can call directly our application in https
+Because the certificate is now part of the trusted ca store of our container, we can call directly our application in https
 ```bash
 kubectl --context $EKS_CLUSTER1_CONTEXT exec -it deploy/app1-v1 -c app1-v1 -n app1 -- \
 curl https://app4.vpc-lattice-custom-domain.io
 ```

-The TLS error should have disapear and we should now see the authentication issue
+The TLS error should have disappear and we should now see the authentication issue

 ::::expand{header="Check Output"}
 ```